Susannah Heschel: Views and opinions

 Heschel started a custom in the early 1980s of including an orange on the Passover Seder plate.
 The orange, she has said, represents "the fruitfulness of gay and lesbian Jews and the homosociality that has been such an important part of Jewish experience."
 The tradition began when Heschel visited the Hillel at Oberlin College and saw an early feminist haggadah that suggested adding a crust of bread to the Seder plate as a sign of solidarity with lesbian Jews.
 In her view, putting bread on the Seder plate would signify that lesbian and gay Jews are as incompatible with Judaism as chametz is with Passover.
 At her next Seder, she used an orange as a symbol of inclusion."
 Early in the seder, she wrote in a 2013 article for The Forward, "when stomachs were starting to growl, I asked each person to take a segment of the orange, make the blessing over fruit and eat the segment in recognition of gay and lesbian Jews and of widows, orphans, Jews who are adopted and all others who sometimes feel marginalized in the Jewish community."
 Spitting out the seeds represents "repudiat[ing] homophobia and ... recogniz[ing] that in a whole orange, each segment sticks together," Heschel has written.

 A long-circulating urban legend has misrepresented Heschel's custom.
 As this version of the story has it, Heschel was giving a lecture in Florida at which a man in the audience yelled, “A woman belongs on the bimah like a piece of bread belongs on the seder plate," and she chose the orange to commemorate the incident and respond to her critic.

-Today, one can purchase Seder plates made with seven spots, as opposed to the traditional six, to include an orange.